WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

    </NavigationWindow>
    ```

-   This app navigates to different content depending on the user input.
-This is why the main <xref:System.Windows.Window> needs to be changed to a <xref:System.Windows.Navigation.NavigationWindow>. <xref:System.Windows.Navigation.NavigationWindow> inherits all the properties of <xref:System.Windows.Window>.
+   This app navigates to different content depending on the user input, which is why the main <xref:System.Windows.Window> needs to be changed to a <xref:System.Windows.Navigation.NavigationWindow>. <xref:System.Windows.Navigation.NavigationWindow> inherits all the properties of <xref:System.Windows.Window>.
 The <xref:System.Windows.Navigation.NavigationWindow> element in the XAML file creates an instance of the <xref:System.Windows.Navigation.NavigationWindow> class.
 For more information, see [Navigation overview](../../../../docs/framework/wpf/app-development/navigation-overview.md).

 5. Change the following properties on the <xref:System.Windows.Navigation.NavigationWindow> element: